rexresearch

 rhenium from their sulfide ores.
 In the disclosed process, the

-oxygen or chlorine to form chlorides respectively.
-In neither case
+of oxygen or chlorine to form chlorides respectively.
+In neither

-is the metal reduced.
-These oxides or chloride intermediates are
+case is the metal reduced.
+These oxides or chloride

-then subjected to additional processing under reducing conditions
+intermediates are then subjected to additional processing under

 U. S. Patent No. 4,324,582 (the'582 patent), also to Kruesi et

-compounds to convert the compounds into other compounds, such as
+copper compounds to convert the compounds into other compounds,

-to using microwave energy"to convert the sulfidic and oxidic
+scope to using microwave energy"to convert the sulfidic and

-compounds in the ores to compounds from which copper is more
+oxidic compounds in the ores to compounds from which copper is

-the ferrous metal processing disclosed herein, asserting that"the
+from the ferrous metal processing disclosed herein, asserting

-oxides of iron and chromium, which are transition metals, do not
+that"the oxides of iron and chromium, which are transition

-absorb microwaves,"and"the gangue of the ore does not appreciably
+metals, do not absorb microwaves,"and"the gangue of the ore does

-an intermediate material as disclosed above, the process of the
+of an intermediate material as disclosed above, the process of

-present invention results in the direct preparation of a purified
+the present invention results in the direct preparation of a

-metal by the chemical reduction of oxide, sulfide, and other ores,
+purified metal by the chemical reduction of oxide, sulfide, and

-and metal sources through the application of microwaves and
+other ores, and metal sources through the application of

-appropriate reducing agents in combination with induction heating
+microwaves and appropriate reducing agents in combination with

 U. S. Patent No. 5,131,941 to Lemelson issued July 21,1992,

-art do not possess the novel attributes of the present invention,
+prior art do not possess the novel attributes of the present

-namely the clean direct production of metals and efficient use of
+invention, namely the clean direct production of metals and

-materials for the metal industry.
-This invention presents a
+efficient use of materials for the metal industry.
+This

 Brief Summary of the Invention